powsybl/powsybl-core/docs/tutorials/iidm/howto-extend-postprocessor.md

 $> mvn install
 ```

-The generated jar will be located under the target folder of your project.
+The generated jar will be located under the target folder of your project:
 Copy the generated jar to `<POWSYBL_HOME>/share/java/` folder (you might need to copy in this directory other dependencies jars, specific to your new post processor).

-In order to make the powsybl platform call your new post processor after network import, it's necessary to update the [configuration file](../../configuration/configuration.md).
+In order to enable the post processor on powsybl platform, you must declare its name in the [configuration file](../../configuration/configuration.md):
-Add the NAME specified for your processor to the `postProcessors` tag of the `import` section.
-In our example will be `increaseActivePower`
+add the NAME specified for your processor to the `postProcessors` tag of the `import` section.
+In our example it will be `increaseActivePower`

 ```xml
 <import>
     <postProcessors>increaseActivePower</postProcessors>
 </import>
 ```

+In the example above, there is just one post processor enabled.
+More processors names can be specified in the `postProcessors` tag, as a comma separated list (ref. [post-processors](../../architecture/iidm/post-processor/README.md))

 In order to execute the new post processor run a command that involve a network import, for instance [run the loadflow command](../../tools/loadflow.md):
 ```bash